About traffic prioritisation

 |Peer to Peer||Low||Medium||Low|

-* excludes Unlimited, Unlimited Fibre and Unlimited Fibre Extra.
+* excludes Unlimited, Unlimited Fibre, Unlimited Fibre Extra, Unlimited Business Broadband and Unlimited Business Fibre.

 My broadband's too slow – what can I do?